kraktus/TypeMap/README.md

 ```
 $ sbt
 ```
-In the sbt shell, to compile typemap, run
+In the sbt shell, to compile typemap and examples, run
 ```
-sbt:typemap> compile
+sbt:typemap> build
 ```
 To run the tests
 ```